yiisoft/view/README.md

 ### State of `View` and `WebView` services

 While being immutable and, by itself, stateless, both `View` and `WebView` services have sets of stateful and mutable data.

 `View` service:
 - parameters,
+- blocks,
+- theme,
-- blocks.
+- language.

 `WebView` service:
 - parameters,
 - blocks,
+- theme,
+- language,
 - title,
 - meta and link tags,
 - JS/CSS strings,
 - JS/CSS files.

 The state of `View` and `WebView` is not cloned when the services are cloned.
 So when using `with*()`, both new and old instances are sharing the same set of stateful mutable data.
 It allows, for example, to get `WebView` via type-hinting in a controller and change context path:

 ```php
 final class BlogController {